050011-code/CSV-Import/README.md

-## Added in this fork
+### Added in this fork
 - Multiple file import:
- - You can now shift select and import multiple csv files at once Autmatic detection of certain parameters
+    - You can now shift select and import multiple csv files at once
+- Automatic detection of certain parameters
     - Vertex position is able to be auto detectable (Developed for NSight exports)
     - Same as with UV maps

 # CSV Importer